EGI-Federation/documentation/content/en/users/datatransfer/clients/_index.md

 ### fts-rest-delegate

-This command can be used to (re)delegate your credentials to the FTS3 server
+This command can be used to (re)delegate your credentials to the FTS3 server.

 #### Usage